bet4a/d3wiki/Selections.md

 1. The *key* function is evaluated on each element of the *values* array - this time with *values* as the `this` context, *values*[`i`] as the first argument `d` and the *values* index `i` as the second argument - and the results are then used to attempt to look up the nodes in the `nodeByKeyValue` collection.
 If the lookup is successful, the node is added to the _update selection_, any nodes not queried are added to the exit selection.
 Any data elements that failed to find a matching node are used to form the enter selection.

 If a key function is specified, the `data` operator also affects the index of nodes; this index is passed as the second argument `i` to any operator function arguments.
 However, note that existing DOM elements are not automatically reordered; use [sort](#sort) or [order](#order) as needed.
-For a more detailed example of how the key function affects the data join, see the tutorial [[A Bar Chart, Part 2|http://bost.ocks.org/mike/bar/2/]].
+For a more detailed example of how the key function affects the data join, see the tutorial [A Bar Chart, Part 2](http://bost.ocks.org/mike/bar/2/ "http://bost.ocks.org/mike/bar/2/").

 The *values* array specifies the data **for each group** in the selection.
 Thus, if the selection has multiple groups (such as a [d3.selectAll](#d3_selectAll) followed by a [selection.selectAll](#selectAll)), then *data* should be specified as a function that returns an array (assuming that you want different data for each group).
 The function will be passed the current group data (or `undefined`) and the index, with the group as the `this` context.
 For example, you may bind a two-dimensional array to an initial selection, and then bind the contained inner arrays to each subselection.
 The *values* function in this case is the identity function: it is invoked for each group of child elements, being passed the data bound to the parent element, and returns this array of data.